-The Homeless Education Program is offered to all students enrolled in the Collier County Public School District who meet the definition of homeless under the McKinney-Vento Act reauthorized in 2001.
+The McKinney-Vento Education Program is offered to all students enrolled in the Collier County Public School District who meet the definition of homeless under the McKinney-Vento Assistance Act reauthorized in 2002.
 It defines homeless children as families in transition, who lack a fixed, regular, or adequate nighttime residence.
-Also, a child who is not in the physical custody of a parent or guardian is considered an “unaccompanied youth” under the McKinney-Vento Act.
+Also In addition, a child who is not in the physical custody of a parent or guardian is considered an “unaccompanied youth” under the McKinney-Vento Act.
 A child may qualify as homeless if the child is:

 - Living in a “doubled-up” situation (two or more families living together) due to the family’s loss of housing, economic hardship or a similar reason

 - Living in a temporary arrangement due to the lack of adequate accommodations (e.g., car, motel, hotel, trailer park or camping grounds, or public place)

 - Living in an emergency or transition shelter

 - Living with a family member, or a non-family member, who is not the legal guardian of the child

 - Living in a nighttime residence, not under the name of the parent or legal guardian

 The ultimate goal of the McKinney-Vento Act is to remove barriers that might otherwise prevent students experiencing homelessness from enrolling, attending and succeeding in school.

 District Liaison for McKinney-Vento Education Program